MaikuB/flutter_local_notifications/flutter_local_notifications/README.md

 }
 ```

-By design, iOS applications do not display notifications when they're in the foreground.
+By design (i.e. given how the native iOS notification APIs work), iOS applications do not display notifications when they're in the foreground.
 For iOS 10+, use the presentation options to control the behaviour for when a notification is triggered while the app is in the foreground.
+This can be done at a application level where you can provide default values using the `IOSInitializationSettings` class or at a notification level using the `IOSNotificationDetails` class.
 For older versions of iOS, you need to handle the callback as part of specifying the method that should be fired to the `onDidReceiveLocalNotification` argument when creating an instance `IOSInitializationSettings` object that is passed to the function for initializing the plugin.
 A snippet below from the sample app shows how this can be done

 ```dart
 // initialise the plugin. app_icon needs to be a added as a drawable resource to the Android head project